-Therapeutic avenues addressing HSA21-encoded miRNAs crisis in DS pathophysiology precise and practical gene edition, offered by the CRISPR-Cas9 which could be genetically optimized to revise the DS-pathology-relevant HSA21-encoded genes on the extra copy of the chromosme21, has been already hypothesized.
-This Hypothesis in the light of development of safe and blood-brain barrier permeable nanoparticles on which, CRISPR-Cas9 protein cocktails could be encapsulated, become more achievable.62 the pharmacological modulation of the HSA21-encoded miRNAs are anticipated to mitigate the translation of several under-expressed proteins and thereby might lead to phenotypical recovery, thereby appreciation of small molecules modulating the miRNA function, biogenesis and maturation drew scientific attention.
-63 The DS pathogenesis in part can be assumed to be dictated through the overexpression of several HSA21-encoded miRNAs.
+Pharmacological modulations of the HSA21-encoded miRNAs are anticipated to mitigate the translation of several under-expressed proteins.
+Modulation of the HSA21-encoded miRNAs are anticipated to mitigate the translation of several under-expressed proteins and thereby might lead to phenotypical recovery.
+The DS pathogenesis in part can be assumed to be dictated through the overexpression of several HSA21-encoded miRNAs.
 These set of miRNAs serves as key players in silencing several mutual or non-mutual target proteins through which important signaling pathways are modulated.